Fighting Canine Cancer with Chemotherapy and CBD

 MDR1 Mutation and Chemo

-There are some dog breeds more prone to sensitivity with chemotherapy due to a genetic mutation known as MDR1.
-Dogs with the genetic mutation often show symptoms of chemo more than others.
+There are some dog breeds more prone to chemotherapy sensitivity due to a genetic mutation known as MDR1.
+Dogs with this genetic mutation often show symptoms of chemo more than others.
 Some veterinary oncologists may refer to genetic testing to see if the dog has the mutation or a lower dosage may be provided to begin if it’s suspected.

 CBD and Cancer